quinspiration/gratitude-ocr/README.md

-# gratitude_ocr
+# Gratitude OCR

-A new Flutter project.
+A Flutter app that converts handwritten gratitude lists into shareable text.

 ## Getting Started